BUILD A MAGIC BOND WITH YOUR HORSE

 when using halter and lead

-Learn how to use body language when communicating with your horse.
-By making the horse aware of body language cues prior to the use of other cues, horses soon learn to respond to our body language.
+Learn how to use body language when communicating with your horse so that you can move all part of your horse off body language from a distance.
 Say goodbye to the lunge whip and hello body language.

-This unit shows you the next big leap.
-It teaches how to communicate with horses by just using body language.
+This unit teaches how to communicate with horses at liberty by using body language.
 You will also learn how to lead your horse without lead rope.

 Help your horse become braver